aadhithya14/Open-Teach/README.md

 For open-source code of the policies we trained on the robots refer [here](/docs/policy_learning.md)

+### Policy Learning API

+For using the API we use for policy learning, use [this](https://github.com/NYU-robot-learning/Open-Teach-API)

 ### Call for contributions

 For adding your own robot and simulation refer [here](/docs/add_your_own_robot.md)